Treatment Options

 Visual hallucinations

-WARNING: Up to 50% of LBD patients treated with any antipsychotic medication may have a severe reaction, such as worsening confusion, heavy sedation, and increased or possibly irreversible parkinsonism.
-If severe fever or muscle rigidity occurs, contact your doctor immediately; you may have a potentially life-threatening condition that is treated by stopping the medication.
+WARNING: Up to half of LBD patients treated with any antipsychotic medication may have a severe reaction, such as worsening confusion, heavy sedation, and increased or possibly irreversible parkinsonism.
+If severe fever or muscle rigidity occurs, contact a doctor immediately.
+This may be a potentially life-threatening condition that is treated by stopping the medication.

 REM Sleep Behavior Disorder (RBD)